Overview

 Local Government Benchmarking

-Councils are required to report on performance information using the Local Government Benchmarking Framework (LGBF) each year and this is reported and can be read on the Improvement service website.
+Councils are required to report on performance information using the Local Government Benchmarking Framework (LGBF) each year and this is reported and can be viewed on the Explore the data website.
+The Local Government Benchmarking Framework indicators have been used throughout this report.

 This information enables you to assess and compare how we are performing against other councils across a range of service areas covering: children's services; corporate services; social work services; cultural and leisure services; environmental services; housing services; corporate assets and economic development.